-“However, if your credit rating is still fairly good, you may want to do what you can to avoid both consumer proposals and bankruptcy, as you will unnecessarily pull your credit rating down.
-It’s worth exploring other options, like DIY debt consolidation or debt management programs,” says Schwartz.
+“If your credit rating is still fairly good, you may want to do what you can to avoid both consumer proposals and bankruptcy, as you will unnecessarily pull your credit rating down,” says Schwartz.
+“It’s worth exploring other options, like DIY debt consolidation or debt management programs.”

-Consumer Proposal Pros and Cons:
+Consumer Proposal Pros and Cons

-Consumer Proposal Pros:
+Consumer Proposal Pros

 - You don’t have to deal with the stress of managing debt collectors, because they aren’t allowed to call you once a consumer proposal is in place.

-The terms of your repayment are binding-and last for up to five years.
+- The terms of your repayment are binding and last for up to five years.
 They don’t increase as your income does, so this can help you budget accordingly to erase the debt in a timely manner.

-If you’ve got joint debt, a consumer proposal can be a viable debt repayment option, because you are allowed to file them jointly.
+Creditors usually agree to work with you, because a consumer proposal will get them at least a portion of the debt repaid.
+If you’ve got joint debt, a consumer proposal can be a viable debt repayment option, because you can file consumer proposals jointly.

-Consumer Proposal Cons:
+Consumer Proposal Cons

 - Depending on how much debt you owe, you may not be able to seek a consumer proposal.